-This output will consist of guidelines for policy makers at university level and at regional/governmental level how to maximise the potential of MOOCs for educational system and for society.
+This output will consist of guidelines for policy makers at university level and at regional/governmental level how to maximise the potential of MOOCs for the educational system and for society.

-- Interview results and the survey results are discussed in three different focus groups.
+- Interview results and the survey results are going to be discussed in three different focus groups.
 The results of these interviews and focus groups are expected in December 2018